VISION

 JASD integrates dream awareness into Jewish life through presentations, programs, and classes at synagogues, Jewish Centers, campus Hillel chapters, Sisterhoods, youth groups, retreats, and interfaith events.

-JASD facilities localized Dream Circles and teaches individuals, organizations, and institutions to create their own Dream Circles.
+JASD facilities Dream Circles and teaches individuals, organizations, and institutions to create their own Dream Circles.

 WHO WE ARE